Canon 50D vs 550D

 Review summary: Canon 50D vs 550D

-Arguments in favor of the Canon EOS 50D:
+Advantages of the Canon EOS 50D:

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Faster shutter: Has higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.